NYCPlanning/labs-factfinder-api/README.md

       - metadata (table)

   Note - these scripts appear to occasionally time out and fail "silently".
 If you get all `Done!` logs but are missing tables in your database, try re-running the script for the missing tables individually.

+  ### Running the api and database with docker
+  When making changes to the factfinder frontend, it can be helpful to have the API and Database run together in docker using `compose`
+  * Modify the DATABASE_URL to point to `database`, rather than `localhost`.
+    - This relates to how containers within the same network communicate.
+    - The full url is available in the `sample.env`
+    - **Note: Migrations previously run outside of docker with `yarn migrate` against the `localhost` url will still be available.
+The database container is the same as before, simply with a new alias.
+  * Run the api and database together
+    - `docker compose up`

   ### Connecting your local environment to the Development environment database.
   > This option is only available to internal DCP developers, as it requires access to sensitive information.